wiedsee/MMM-IconDisplayer/README.md

 # IconDisplayer

-Module for [MagicMirror](https://github.com/MichMich/MagicMirror/) showing the payload of a Notification from MAgicMirror (Modules).
+Module for [MagicMirror](https://github.com/MichMich/MagicMirror/) showing the payload of a Notification from MagicMirror (Modules).

 ## Screenshots